AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 7706 different glyphs (Of which 4865 are in BMP, 2263 in SMP, 89 are Component, 239 are SLS and 250 are Skin Tone Emoji) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 7771 different glyphs (Of which 4883 are in BMP, 2267 in SMP, 37 are tags, 90 are Component, 239 are SLS and 255 are Skin Tone Emoji) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A